reimark/writing/blog/slack-now-just-another-company-with-a-mandatory-arbitration-clause.md

 ### Response from Slack

-A member of Slack's customer service team responded to my help ticket.
+**Update:** A member of Slack's customer service team responded to my help ticket.
 I asked if they minded if I posted it here, and they were fine with that.

 > Hi Eric,
 >